-Open Sports Hernia Surgery in NYC
+Open Sports Hernia Repair

-What is open sports hernia repair?
+What is a sports hernia repair?

 Open surgery can be a highly effective treatment option for a sports hernia, which occurs when the inguinal wall (found in the groin area) becomes weak due to high-speed sports that involve sudden twisting and changing direction.
 This constant pressure can cause the inguinal wall to weaken or tear, known as a sports hernia or athletic pubalgia.
 There are two surgical procedures available to treat this condition — laparoscopic sports hernia repair and open sports hernia repair.
 Open repair may be a better option for some patients when the damage is more complex or hard to view with a laparoscope.

 If you require open sports hernia (athletic pubalgia) surgery, schedule a consultation with Dr. Mark Reiner in NYC.
 Dr. Reiner has extensive experience performing sports hernia operations and is recognized as one of the best hernia surgeons in the country.
 Dr. Reiner is also a Professor of Surgery at Mount Sinai Hospital in New York, one of America’s top hospitals.
 Learn more about open sports hernia surgery below.

 You may be a good candidate for open surgery to repair a sports hernia if you are suffering from any of the following symptoms of athletic pubalgia

 - Groin pain that is severe and sudden